Chronic back pain is commonplace in today’s society.

 Don’t you hate it when back pain stops you from enjoying life?

-This is why low back braces are loved by millions of people around the world.
+This is why low back pain braces are loved by millions of people around the world.

 They help immobilize injured areas and assist in recovery.

-If your job involves heavy lifting, back braces are your best friend.
+If your job involves heavy lifting, you should embrace back braces as your best friend.

 They lessen strain and pressure on the spine, thus allowing you to lift heavy.